The BC Hoops Scandal: The Story ‘GoodFellas’ Chose Not To Tell You

-Coaches in the scandal remained largely unaffected and admit they had no knowledge of the events that took place right beneath their noses.
+Coaches in the scandal remained largely unaffected.
+They claimed they had no knowledge of the events that took place right beneath their noses.

 Head coach Tom Davis left Boston College after the 1982 season and coached until 2007 with Stanford, Iowa, and Drake.

-Hill, following his wide-sweeping testimony, was put in the government’s witness protection program but was kicked out for failing to abide by the program’s rules.
+Hill, following his wide-sweeping testimony, was put in the government’s witness protection program.
+However, he wouldn’t last long and was kicked out for failing to abide by the program’s rules.

 He died in 2012, surprisingly not from a mafia bullet.

 Burke was convicted and sentenced to 20 years in prison for his role in the BC scandal, largely thanks to Hill’s testimony.